Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-IxoCzb2M0vQ,562.24.md

 ### Transcript

-> yeah look I look pretty tired again today I know that everyone in the coments are gonna be like you so it looks so tired mhmmm get some sleep shave your beard that's what you sound like yeah
+> Yeah, I look pretty tired again today.
+I know that everyone in the comments are gonna be like &quot;Uuh, you so looks so tired.
+Uughh.
+Get some sleep.
+Uuh, shave your beard.&quot; That's what you sound like.
+Yeah